 Custodial service is provided by the university to clean all public areas in the residence halls (stairwells, hallways and bathrooms).
 Students are responsible for clean-up in these areas after any special student-sponsored activities.
 Student rooms should be kept clean by the occupants.

 A resident student may entertain an overnight guest for a maximum of two consecutive nights.
 Students should notify their Resident Assistant when a guest will be staying overnight.
 Guestrooms are not available.
 Lounges may not be used to accommodate overnight guests.

 The electrical current in residence hall rooms is designed for low wattage equipment such as lamps, clocks, radios, etc. These circuits are not designed for high wattage coil equipment such as hot plates, immersion heaters, soldering irons, electric heaters, toasters, etc. These and similar types of high wattage equipment must not be used in the residence halls.
-One refrigerator is permitted in each student's room, provided that it meets the following restrictions:
+Each room is provided with a "microfridge" unit that has a microwave, refrigerator, and freezer all in one.
+One additional refrigerator is permitted in each student's room, provided that it meets the following restrictions:

 Firearms, air/gas/spring-operated paintball or pellet guns, knives, ammunition, firecrackers or explosives, or any other weapons are strictly prohibited on campus.
 Anyone in violation of said code will be referred to the Community Code Administrator for appropriate sanctions, including possible termination of Housing Contract.